abalajiksh/audiocheckr/README.md

 This is more robust than single-frame analysis which can miss quiet passages or be fooled by transients.

+### High Sample Rate Handling (v0.2.1)

+**The Problem:** At 96kHz sample rate, Nyquist is 48kHz.
+Music content naturally stops around 20kHz (human hearing limit), giving a cutoff ratio of only 42%.
+The old 85% threshold flagged everything.

+**The Solution:** For files ≥88.2kHz, use absolute frequency thresholds:
+- Content to 22kHz is **normal** regardless of sample rate
+- Require **codec-specific evidence** (brick-wall, steepness pattern, shelf) to flag
+- Never flag based on cutoff alone
+- No default "must be Vorbis" fallback

 ### Bit Depth Detection

 The four-method approach handles edge cases: